expressjs/morgan/README.md

 headers are written, in milliseconds.

-The `digits` argument is a number that specifies the number of digits to include on the number, defaulting to `3`, which provides microsecond percision.
+The `digits` argument is a number that specifies the number of digits to include on the number, defaulting to `3`, which provides microsecond precision.

 ##### :status